Phrases are not limited to static contents. Macro functions provide powerful additional features:

-The PhraseExpress versions for Windows, Mac, iPhone/iPad and Android support a selection of macro functions with an adapted feature set.
+The PhraseExpress versions for Windows, Mac and iPhone/iPad support a selection of macro functions with an adapted feature set.
 The mobile Apps do not include a macro editor - macro functions must be configured in a desktop edition of PhraseExpress.

 How macros works

 Macro functions are placeholders in the phrase contents that are replaced with dynamic contents into the static phrase at the time of phrase insertion.

 The current date is CurrentDate.
 The current time is CurrentTime.